Shubhcodes405/AI-Autonomous-Research-Assistant-Agent/README.md

 # Research Assistant Agent

-An autonomous AI agent that takes a research query, searches the web, retrieves from a private knowledge base, writes a report, and evaluates itself using a second LLM.
+An autonomous AI agent that takes a research query, searches the web, retrieves from a provided knowledge base, writes a report, and evaluates itself using a second LLM.

 ## Setup